dikokartiko/rolo-test/.kilocode/rules/memory-bank/context.md

 The header button styling has been updated to reflect cart status based on Figma designs.

 ## Next Steps
-- The "Customer Details" page has been implemented, including the form, validation, and Google Sheets integration.
+- The "Customer Details" page has been refined to be pixel-perfect and responsive, with form validation and Google Sheets integration.
 - The next step is to implement the payment integration with Stripe.